 Maria Howard Weeden

-By the 1890s, she had published four portraits and poetry books broadly celebrated throughout America and abroad.
-Her exhibitions in major Northern cities and at the 1897 Tennessee Centennial Exposition introduced audiences to a vision of Black Americans rarely seen then.
-Though she never achieved financial success during her lifetime, her artistic integrity never wavered.
+By the 1890s, she had published four books and exhibited her work in major Northern cities and at the 1897 Tennessee Centennial Exposition.
+Though she never achieved financial success, her commitment to portraying honest and dignified representations never wavered.

 In the fields of Engineering/STEAM and Philanthropic